What ICD-10 codes are used for community acquired pneumonia?

 This code is employed when pneumonia develops in areas of the lung that have impaired ventilation due to conditions like congestive heart failure or immobility.

-J18.8 - Other pneumonia, organism unspecified
+J18.8 - Other pneumonia, unspecified organism

 This code is used for pneumonia cases caused by an organism that is not identified or specified.
 It includes other types of pneumonia not covered by the preceding codes.